 Assuming for one moment, though, that this is true, maybe the White walkers aren’t so bad after all?
 One reddit user has theorised that the Night King wants to put himself out of his misery by killing himself (aka, Bran).
 This would explain why the army of the dead turned around and went back north when the Night King marked Bran.

 The true parentage of Jon Snow has been ripe for fan theorising since the show began, but this revelation suggests that he is actually the true heir to the Iron Throne.
-It’s inevitable that Bran and Sam will tell Jon the truth, but how Jon reacts will have a big influence on the course of the show.
+Now that Jon knows the truth, we have to wonder how Jon might react and the influence it might have on the course of the show.
 Not to mention, Daenerys won’t be best pleased to discover that there is a rival Targaryen claimant to what she sees as her throne.

 Some fans think that this entire vision is in fact a red herring, with Bran jumping to premature conclusions.
 In the books, another character, Young Griff, claims to be Aegon, son of Rhaegar Targaryen and his first wife, Elia Martell.
 Varys supposedly smuggled baby Aegon out of the Red Keep and replaced him with another child, before the Mountain smashed the innocent little mite’s head in.
 So, fans think that this could be the real Aegon Targaryen, and that Jon’s mother was actually a character called Ashara Dayne.
 There’s also talk of Young Griff making an appearance in the new season.

 The idea of another Targaryen claimant appearing seems a little too fanciful, though.
-Besides, introducing this idea with only six episodes to go would really over-complicate matters.
+Besides, introducing this idea with only five episodes to go would really over-complicate matters.

 But will Jaime ever be punished for pushing Bran?